 North Essex Astronomical Society (NEAS), originally founded as the Braintree Astronomical Society (BraiAS) – name change 2000.
 Members meet at The Henry Dixon Hall, Henry Dixon Road, Rivenhall End (CM8 3HR).
 Observing sessions are held at their Munday-Sayer Observatory, located near Wakes Colne, that houses a 11-inch Celestron SCT reflecting telescope.

 South Essex Astronomy Group (SEAG), founded 2017.
-Members meet monthly (2nd Wed.) at Hawkwell Village Hall, Main Road, Hawkwell.
-Members meet monthly at the Horndon Methodist Hall, High Street, Horndon-on-the-Hill (SS17 8LN)
+Members meet monthly (2nd Wed.) at Hawkwell Village Hall, Main Road, Hawkwell and at the Horndon Methodist Hall, High Street, Horndon-on-the-Hill (SS17 8LN) – not active 2019.

 Thurrock Astronomical Society (ThAS), founded 1997 by a keen group of people who met at evening classes whilst studying for their GCSE in Astronomy.